varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 Let's consider how Muon differs from a simpler optimizer, Stochastic Gradient Descent with Momentum (SGDM).
 SGDM updates parameters using an exponential moving average (EMA) of gradients and, at each step, nudges the weights a small distance in the opposite direction of that averaged gradient.
 Muon (**M**oment**u**m **o**rthogonalized by **N**ewton-**S**chulz) takes this same gradient EMA but *orthogonalizes* it via a matrix-sign function before applying the update.
 Orthogonalization is a rich concept; for now, you can think of it as a special form of normalization that "rounds" the gradient (see footnote).[^rounding]

-[^rounding]: Every matrix corresponds to an of ellipsoid-like transformation.
+[^rounding]: Every matrix corresponds to an ellipsoid-like transformation.
 Orthogonalization makes the underlying ellipsoid into perfect sphere.
 More formally, the spectral theorem tells us that any matrix transformation can be decomposed into a rotation/reflection + an ellipsoid transformation + a rotation/reflection.
 This is exactly what the singular value decomposition $A = U \Sigma V^{\intercal}$ is describing ($\Sigma$ is the ellipsoid transformation, $U$ and $V$ are unitary matrices). $\Sigma$ is a diagonal matrix, and its entries are called the singular values.
 A spherical transformation will have singular values all equal to $1$, and the its matrix will be orthogonal/semi-orthogonal (if it's rectangular).

 Adam (Adaptive moment estimation) also builds on SGDM, but in a different way.
 It keeps an EMA of the squared gradients for each parameter, and then forms a variance-corrected update by dividing the gradient EMA by this squared-gradient EMA.